het-nieuwe-instituut/the-other-interface/README.md

 - Install nodejs v16.15.1 (run `nvm use` to automatically use this version if you have nvm installed).
 - Run `npm install` in `./strapi` to install all packages.
 - Run `npm run copyenv` in `./strapi` to generate environment variables.
+- Run `npm run develop` in `hni-toi/strapi/src/plugins/ni-toi-preview-link` and `npm run build` in strapi root to build the plugin.
 - Make sure the database is running.
 Run `npm run start-services` to start the database.
 - Run `npm run develop` to start Strapi.